 1. Pet Gear Travel Lite

 Don't let the name fool you; it works just as well for the sofa as it does for the car.
+The rubberized tread stayed planted in our floor-grip test, even at the steeper end of its incline range.

 2. DoggoRamp Adjustable Bed Ramp

 Expensive?
 Yes.
 But if you have a high bed, this is the gold standard.
+The wood frame is heavier than the plastic alternatives and stays put without sliding.

 Training: Don't Just Set It and Forget It